Tanjim96/Handwritten-Digit-Recognition-with-K-Nearest-Neighbors/README.md

 - **Feature Engineering:** Explore different feature engineering techniques to improve model performance.
 - **Other Algorithms:** Compare KNN with other classification algorithms, such as Support Vector Machines (SVM) and Random Forest.
 - **Visualization:** Visualize the decision boundaries of the KNN model to gain a better understanding of its classification process.

-**GitHub Repository Description:**

-This repository contains a Jupyter Notebook implementing a KNN model for handwritten digit recognition using the MNIST dataset.
-The project explores the effect of different hyperparameters on the model's performance and provides insights into the KNN algorithm.